Trump lands in Vietnam for second summit with North Korea's Kim

 Protesters in Seoul tore up photographs of Kim and threw them to the ground to highlight their dismay that North Korea’s grim human rights record was not expected to figure in talks.

-Amnesty International said Trump had disregarded human rights to gain favour with Kim.
+Amnesty International said Trump had disregarded human rights to gain favor with Kim.

 “His silence in the face of relentless and grave human rights violations has been deafening,” it said.

-Additional reporting by David Brunnstrom in WASHINGTON, Mai Nguyen, Hyonhee Shin, Josh Smith and Ebrahim Harris in HANOI, Joyce Lee in SEOUL; Writing by Robert Birsel; Editing by Lincoln Feast and Clarence Fernandez
+For live coverage of the summit, click: ; Additional reporting by David Brunnstrom in WASHINGTON, here Nguyen, Hyonhee Shin, Josh Smith and Ebrahim Harris in HANOI, Joyce Lee in SEOUL; Writing by Robert Birsel; Editing by Lincoln Feast, Clarence Fernandez and Jonathan Oatis